BastianBlokland/novus/README.md

 the `./bin/novus-install.bat` batch script.

 That way windows knows to open `.nx` files with the `novrt.exe` executable.
-To uninstall the associations later `./bin/novrt --uninstall` or the `./bin/novus-uninstall.bat` batch script.
+To uninstall the associations run `./bin/novrt --uninstall` or the `./bin/novus-uninstall.bat` batch script.

 In either case the result is that you can directly run novus executables: